 Because, while Toby is a complete sweetheart, you may be more interested in being the person who gets Justin Timberlake at the end of a movie.

 So what exactly is working in HR management strategy really like?
 Will you end up being a just cute recruiting heroine or Michael Scott’s scapegoat?

 The truth is, you’ll probably be both and more.

 In HR management, you are in charge of everything that makes human resources (the people employed in an organization) as productive as possible.
 It means ensuring that everything runs smoothly so that both employees and the employer are motivated and satisfied.

 But what does that actually involve?

-HR management strategy calls for a combination of assertiveness, emotional intelligence and being business savvy.
-HR management strategy has to balance company goals and its bottom line with the well-being of the employees.
-It means that in HR management strategy you have to deal with different types of people in an organization, besides having a solid working knowledge of the business end of things.
+HR management strategy calls for a combination of assertiveness, emotional intelligence, and being business savvy.
+The HR management strategy has to balance company goals and its bottom line with the well-being of the employees.
+It means that in HR management strategy, you have to deal with different types of people in an organization, besides having a solid working knowledge of the business end of things.

 HR Management Skills